daronphang/programming-resources/architectures/data-systems/consistency/causality.md

 - Writes that are potentially causally related must be seen by all processes in the same order
 - Concurrent writes may be seen in a different order on different machines

+### FIFO-order

+FIFO order ensures that messages broadcast by the same sender process are delivered in the order in which they were sent.
+Causal order is a generalization of FIFO order that additionally preserves the potential causality among messages from multiple senders.
+These orderings are orthogonal to the reliability guarantees.

-### Causal order is not total order
+### Causal order is not total-order

-A total order allows any two elements to be compared.
-However, as the model allows concurrent operations, causality defines a partial order i.e. some operations are ordered while others are incomparable.
+A total-order allows any two elements to be compared.
+However, as the model allows concurrent operations, **causality defines a partial order** i.e. some operations are ordered while others are incomparable.

 ### Linearizability is stronger